Aurora Levins Morales: Early life and education

 Levins Morales was born February 24, 1954, in Indiera Baja, a barrio of Maricao, Puerto Rico.
 Her mother, Rosario Morales, was a Harlem-born Puerto Rican writer.
 Her father, Richard Levins, who was Brooklyn-born and of Ukrainian-Jewish heritage, was an ecologist, a population geneticist, a mathematical ecologist who researched diversity in human populations, and John Rock Professor of Population Sciences and head of the Human Ecology program of the Department of Global Health and Population of the Harvard T.H.
 Chan School of Public Health in Boston, Massachusetts.
 He was a member of the US and Puerto Rican Communist Parties, the Movimiento Pro Independencia (the Independence movement in Puerto Rico), and the Puerto Rican Socialist Party, and he was on an FBI surveillance list.

 Levins Morales became a public writer in the 1970s as a result of the many social justice movements of that time that addressed the importance of giving a voice to the oppressed.
 At age fifteen, she was the youngest member of the Chicago Women's Liberation Union and co-produced a feminist radio show, took part in sit-ins and demonstrations against the Vietnam War, guerrilla theater, women's consciousness raising groups, and door-to-door organizing for daycare and equal pay.

 She attended Franconia College in Franconia, New Hampshire.
-Levins Morales also studied at Mills College in Oakland, California, and holds a Ph.D. in Women's Studies and History from Union Institute & University, a non-residential graduate school based in Cincinnati, OH.
+Levins Morales also studied at Mills College in Oakland, California, and holds a Ph.D. in Women's Studies and History from Union Institute & University, a non-residential graduate school based in Cincinnati, Ohio.